godotengine/godot-docs/classes/class_navigationagent.rst

 | *Getter*  | get_target_desired_distance()      |
 +-----------+------------------------------------+

-The distance threshold before a target is considered to be reached.
-This will allow an agent to not have to hit a point on the path exactly, but in the area.
+The distance threshold before the final target point is considered to be reached.
+This will allow an agent to not have to hit the point of the final target exactly, but only the area.
+If this value is set to low the NavigationAgent will be stuck in a repath loop cause it will constantly overshoot or undershoot the distance to the final target point on each physics frame update.

 ----